siashish/siashish/README.md

 Here are some ideas to get you started:
 -->
+## Developer-Investor-Speaker

+Working on AI-IOT based Vaccine Carrier(Zedblox ActiPod) that help the last mile people to get the vaccine in correct from not in bad condition due to inefficiency of last mile temperature  control.
+Graduated from Panjab University

+Skills: Javascript / Java8+ / Python / NodeJs / SQL / MongoDB / REACT / JS / HTML / CSS / Docker / Git / Design patterns / Jira / Vim / AWS cloud

 - 🔭 I’m currently working on AI-IOT based Vaccine Carrier(Zedblox ActiPod)
 - 🌱 I’m currently learning Causality